 Inplace upgrade from old versions

-To update AnduinOS to the latest dot build version, simply run the following command: do_anduinos_upgrade
+To update AnduinOS to the latest dot build version, simply run the following command: do_anduinos_upgrade.
+For example:

 1.1.0 → 1.1.10